 How do you earn cryptocurrency?

 In order to earn cryptocurrency, you need to mine for it.
 Because of the nature of the P2P network, it requires every user on the network to verify transactions made.
 This requires intensive computing from every user in the network.
-To attract users to be part of the blockchain, cryptocurrencies are given to those who help to maintain the blockchain as reward.
+To attract users to be part of the blockchain, cryptocurrencies are given to those who help to maintain the blockchain as a reward.

 It might actually be the future

 One reason why this currency is receiving so much attention is the future that it portrays.
 The Singapore government has been encouraging businesses to go cashless.
 While cashless is the next stage of evolution for Singapore, many believe that cryptocurrency is the end-state that most economies will eventually turn out.
-Since it is going to be the end state, why not invest in them now while they are still cheap?

 Cryptocurrency is the new gold